andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-03-28_ASQU/README.md

 - `β_i` is a learned parameter for each channel
 - adds minimal parameter overhead
-- preserves the simplicity and stability of squared activations
+- preserves the effectiveness and stability of squared activations

 ASQU can be viewed as a per-channel generalization of asymmetric squared activations.